eladmanor1/Smart_Prosthesis_S24/README.rst

 #.
 The system either loads from memory or receives from the user a YAML file
     that specifies the system components.
 This allows for full flexibility in modifying the hand structure in the future.
-    The YAML file also associates sensors with their target functionalities (see :ref:`Functionality<functionality_hook>`).
+    The YAML file also associates sensors with their target functionalities (see `functionality`_).

     After receiving a new configuration file from the user, it will be saved to memory and loaded the next time the controller is launched.